 (c) We collect and use personal information from customers, users, authorised contacts, account holders or visitors of our site, and any other individual that interacts with us.
 The type of Personal Information that we collect and use depends on the type of dealings that you have with us.:

 (a) We will collect Personal Information about you in a variety of ways, including:

 (i) through your use, or orders of, of our products and services (and our records thereof);

-(ii) when you visit our site or submit information through our site, contact us with a query or request information about products and services, complete any forms or agreements for our products or services, participate in surveys, competitions or promotional events;
+(ii) when you visit our site or submit information through our site, contact us, including in relation to a query or request information about products and services, complete any forms or agreements for our products or services, participate in surveys, competitions or promotional events;

-(iii) from third parties (including our related bodies corporate, business partners and service providers, credit reporting bodies and government agencies); and
+(iii) from third parties (including our related bodies corporate (as defined in the Corporations Act 2001 (Cth)), business partners and service providers, credit reporting bodies and government agencies); and

 (iv) from publicly available sources of information, such as if you use our social media sites or applications, pages or plugins.